rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ```

 #### 4. What is the end result?
-The result is a properly sized top margin for all index pages using `.deafultContainer` and the "Current Jobs" title from the `JobSites/Index` view is now inside of `.defaultContainer` container.
+The result is a properly sized top margin for all index pages using `.deafultContainer` and the "Job Sites" title from the `JobSites/Index` view is now inside of `.defaultContainer` container.

-###### App showing top margin fix and "Current Jobs" title from the `JobSites/Index` view inside the `.defaultContainer` (after fix)
+###### App showing top margin minimzed and "Job Sites" title from the `JobSites/Index` view inside of its `.defaultContainer` (after fix)
 ![App after fix](sprint2pics/pic31.png)